 Be a part of social change that facilitates inclusion with a Master of Disability and Inclusion.
-Study a course that’s informed by national and international research, policy and practice.
+Study a course that’s informed by national and international research, legislation, policy and practice.
 Follow your passion for human rights and equality into research and leadership roles within a growing industry.

 Want to be the driving force behind a more inclusive society?

 The Master of Disability and Inclusion is deeply connected to people with disability, the disability industry, the organisations that work within it and the communities they serve.
 Many of our students have lived experience with disability – either their own or that of someone close to them.
 Our academics are embedded within the field and contribute to research of global significance.
 Our curriculum is highly responsive to contemporary international and nationa developments in disability legislation, policy, research and practice.
 The values and policies of the United Nations Convention on the Rights of Persons with Disabilities and Australia's national and international approaches including the National Disability Insurance Scheme (NDIS) are firmly embedded within the curriculum.

-The topics you’ll cover are informed by leading disability theory and practice.
+The topics you will cover are informed by leading disability theory and practice.
 In fact, the curriculum has been carefully designed to focus on core concepts in disability and inclusion through contemporary theory, government policy and practice; and to critically engage with theory, policy and practice in the context of the lived experiences of people with disabilities.
-You will have the opportunity to learn about and apply your knowledge in areas including planning and community capacity building, human rights, responses to disability within a global context, inclusive technology, social determinants of health and research design.
+You will have the opportunity to learn about and apply your knowledge in areas including planning, community capacity building, human rights, responses to disability within a global context, inclusive technology, social determinants of health and research design.